 Make sure users can understand your website content.
 This primarily deals with readability and clarity in your text content.
 For example, it’s a good idea to explain any jargon or abbreviations to make sure your intended meaning is crystal clear.
 It’s also critical to make your website’s structure and content predictable and consistent, since this helps people understand your site’s overall setup.

-To make sure your website’s content is understandable and readable, you can use popular plugins such as Yoast.
-Yoast analyzes and scores your website’s content based on Flesch reading metrics.
+To make sure your website’s content is understandable and readable, you can use popular plugins such as Yoast and accessiBe.
+Yoast analyzes and scores your website’s content based on Flesch reading metrics. accessiBe scans and remediates all accessibility issues and monitors the website ongoing.
 Using tools like this will help you make sure that your content is understandable and readable for those with mental impairments.

 Here are some practical ways you can make your content understandable: